Top 40+ Automation Testing Interview Questions

 • Start small, scale smart: Begin with core functionalities, gradually expand automation scope, and avoid overwhelming complexity.

-9. What are the Limitations of Selenium?
+1. What are the Limitations and Risks of Selenium?

 • No support for desktop applications: Selenium does not support testing for desktop applications.